leixiaofeng-astar/eye_rasabot/data/nlu.md

 - What gives rise to ugly eyebags?

 ## intent: eyebags-treatment_surgical-oculoplastic
-- What are the complications and risks of blepharoplasty?
+- What is blepharoplasty?
-- What are the risks of blepharoplasty?
+- What is eyebag surgery?
-- What are the dangers of blepharoplasty?
+- What is blepharoplasty?
-- Can blepharoplasty cause blindness?
+- How does eyebag surgery help me?
-- Can there be scarring after blepharoplasty?
+- Is blepharoplasty referring to upper or lower eyelid?
-- What are the problems with blepharoplasty?
+- Is blepharoplasty only for eyebags?
-- I am going for blepharoplasty, what should I be careful of?
+- Is blepharoplasty an aesthetic surgery?
-- Can my eyebags come back after blepharoplasty?
+- Does blepharoplasty improve my vision?
-- Is blepharoplasty a dangerous procedure?
+- What does blepharoplasty do?
-- Is blepharoplasty a major surgery?
+- What does blepharoplasty involve?
-- Are the risks of blepharoplasty permanent?
+- Is blepharoplasty done on one or both eyes?

 ## intent: eyebags-treatment_surgical-oculoplastic_15
 - How is blepharoplasty performed?